|News & Articles|

 TOP MOVIES TO CELEBRATE MLK DAY

-In honor of Dr. Martin Luther King, here are top movies which feature civil rights themes.
+In honor of Dr. Martin Luther King Jr, here are the top 10 movies which feature civil rights themes.

 9. ONCE UPON A TIME WHEN WE WERE COLORED